Joint Background-Anomaly-Noise Decomposition for Robust Hyperspectral Anomaly Detection via Constrained Convex Optimization: Experiments

 In the proposed method, the four parameters, $\lambda_1$, $\lambda_2$, $\varepsilon$, and $\alpha$, affect the detection performance.
 Therefore, we describe the parameter analysis of the proposed method using HTV, which achieved the best detection performance among the specific designs of background characterization functions.

 To investigate the influence of $\lambda_1$, we set $\varepsilon = \alpha = \lambda_2 =0$ and conducted experiments using data from Case 1.
-Fig.~\ref{fig:parameter_analysis_case1} shows the AUC values with different $\lambda_1$ in each dataset.
-In the data except for Los Angeles I, the AUC curve shows a downward trend after reaching a peak at $\lambda_1$ of 0.75 or 1.
-In Los Angeles I, on the other hand, the AUC values are almost the same when $\lambda_1$ is between 0.01 and 0.5, and then the AUC curve shows a downward trend.
-Based on these results, we recommend setting $\lambda_1$ to 0.5, 0.75, or 1.
+Fig.~\ref{fig:parameter_analysis_case1} shows the $\mathrm{AUC}_{(P_D, P_F)}$ values with different $\lambda_1$ in each dataset.
+For small values of $\lambda_1$, the sparsity constraint on the anomaly part is insufficiently enforced, causing background pixels to be falsely extracted as anomalies and increasing false alarms.
+Conversely, for large values of $\lambda_1$, the sparsity is excessively enforced, suppressing true anomalies and causing missed detections.
+These effects are well balanced when $\lambda_1$ is set between 0.5 and 1, yielding consistently high detection performance across most datasets with little variation.
+Therefore, we recommend setting $\lambda_1$ to 0.5, 0.75, or 1.

 To investigate the influence of $\lambda_2$ and $\eta$, i.e., $\varepsilon$ and $\alpha$ (see Eq.~\eqref{eq:epsilon_alpha}), we fixed $\lambda_1$ to 0.5, 0.75, or 1 and conducted experiments using data from Case 5.
-Fig.~\ref{fig:parameter_analysis_case5} shows the AUC values for different $\lambda_2$ and $\eta$ for Pavia Centre in Case 5.
-Almost the same AUC values are obtained by changing $\lambda_2$, reaching a peak at either 0.025, 0.05, or 0.075.
-Experiments with other data showed a similar trend, so we recommend setting $\lambda_2$ to one of these values.
+Fig.~\ref{fig:parameter_analysis_case5} shows the $\mathrm{AUC}_{(P_D, P_F)}$ values for different $\lambda_2$ and $\eta$ for Pavia Centre in Case 5.
+For different values of $\lambda_2$, the detection performance varies little, indicating low sensitivity to this parameter.
+Although $\lambda_2$ controls the sparsity of the stripe noise, the structural property of stripe noise is primarily governed by the flatness constraint, which enforces a constant structure along the vertical direction.
+Consequently, moderate changes in $\lambda_2$ do not significantly affect the separation between the background and anomaly parts.
+Slightly better performance is observed when $\lambda_2$ is set between 0.025 and 0.075, and similar trends are observed across other datasets.
+Therefore, we recommend setting $\lambda_2$ within this range.

-In most cases, the AUC value is maximum when $\eta$ is set to 0.9 or 0.95.
-In the experiments in this article, the highest AUC values were often observed when $\eta$ was 0.9, so we recommend setting $\eta$ to 0.9.
+The parameter $\eta$ controls the tolerance of the constraint sets in Prob.~\eqref{eq:proposed-optimization-problem} by scaling the upper bounds $\varepsilon$ and $\alpha$.
+For small values of $\eta$, the constraint sets become overly restrictive, causing noise to leak into the background and anomaly parts and degrading the separation accuracy.
+Conversely, for large values of $\eta$, the constraint sets become too permissive, allowing the background and anomaly parts to be absorbed into the noise parts, which also degrades performance.
+In our experiments, the best performance is consistently obtained around $\eta = 0.9$ with little variation.
+Therefore, we recommend setting $\eta = 0.9$.